 Date 46 days September/November 2011

-Location A empty shopfront on Southwark Street before its redevelopment Never Records, 11 Southwark Street, London Bridge, London SE1
+Location An empty shopfront before redevelopment, 11 Southwark Street, London Bridge, London SE1

 Key coverage total reach 3 million.

-Media included The Evening Standard, Time Out Critics Choice, Metro, NME, The Londonist, Visit London, View London, Weekend Notes, Londonist, The Quietus
+Media included: The Evening Standard, Time Out Critics Choice, Metro, NME, The Londonist, Visit London, View London, Weekend Notes, Londonist and The Quietus.